ActiveX Software for Visual Basic 6/.NET, C++ 6/.NET, Delphi, Borland C++ Builder: Matrix Maths, Time Series

 Options/X is designed to make life easier for quantitative analysts, option traders and others needing fast option pricing in Excel or their own custom developed application.

-Options/X 10.0 contains more than 60 powerful new methods including the following completely new functions:
+Options/X 11.0 builds on the features introduced in the previous version which introduced more than 60 powerful new methods including the following completely new functions:

 • New Discrete Dividend Methods for Black-Scholes and Bjerksund-Stensland models